opengeospatial/aim-swg/README.md

 * the domain layer defining agri-specific concepts and properties covering different aspects of interest of agri applications, and which enables the integration of relevant vocabularies in the sector.
 * The pilot-specific layer defining additional concepts and properties that are of specific use for particular applications.

-Additionally, AIM defines a metadata model that can be used to describe datasets, services or applications in DEMETER.
+Additionally, AIM defines a metadata model that can be used to describe datasets, services or applications in agri-related projects/applications.

 The cross-domain module has been created by reusing and alignment existing standard ontologies/vocabularies, including: OGC/W3C sosa/ssn, OGC Geosparql, W3C Time ontology, W3C Data Cube ontology, ISO 191xx standards, WGS84, QUDT, W3C PROV-O, as well as well-known vocabularies like FOAF, Schema.org, and Dublin Core.